openstack/sushy-tools/doc/source/contributor/index.rst

 Cloning the sushy-tools repository
 ++++++++++++++++++++++++++++++++++

-If you haven't already, sushy-tools source code should be pulled directly from git.
+If you haven't already, the sushy-tools source code should be pulled directly from git.

 .. code-block:: bash